This toolkit, produced by the Libraries Taskforce is for:

-- heads of library services who want to increase the involvement of community volunteers in delivering their library service
+- considering transformational projects involving increased participation of community volunteers and organisations in delivering their library service

 - supporting communities considering taking over or establishing a community managed library